qperfect-io/mimiqcircuits-python/docs/manual/loss.rst

 When Rules Are Used
 ~~~~~~~~~~~~~~~~~~~

-During :func:`~mimiqcircuits.lossmodel.sample_losses`, MIMIQ tracks which
+While resolving, MIMIQ tracks which qubits are currently lost and rewrites the
-qubits are currently lost and rewrites the circuit as follows:
+circuit as follows:

 * If an instruction touches no lost qubits, it is kept unchanged.
 * If an instruction touches only lost qubits, it is dropped.